Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 (Now at this point you might be asking how you actually would return a reference to `3` in Rust... that's a more complicated question and the answer is to put it on the heap.
 Look up the `Box` type to learn more.)

 Why is this so important?
-Because this is how it works in C:
+Because this is what can happen in C:

 ```c
 int* example_function(void) {